Gaming Employee License Type

 Key gaming employee license is further split into two additional types: executive and standard.
 The key executive license is for anyone who plans on working as an audit and assistant general manager, chief financial officer, supervisor or manager of security personnel, general manager, chief compliance officer, principal executive and operating officer, as well as principal accounting officer, chief of security, etc.

+Still, even the employees manning the machines and doing the legwork need to hold proper licenses.
 Standard level key gaming employee license covers positions like a slot machine or gaming device manager or anyone working in surveillance and security, as well as positions like credit, cage and hotel, and food and beverage managers.